Danitegue/PCBRW_OLD/README.md

 -----------------------------------------------------------------------------------------------
 ## Brewer SHELL commands:
-The SHELL calls in the brewer routines have been configured to work in old windows versions (win98).
-Some of these shell calls are not functional in the newer versions of windows, or they work in a different way.
-Because of this problem, in this repository it has been prepared a python sript as a shell calls redirector (C:\PCBRW\Brw_functions.py).
+GWBASIC uses its own COMMAND.COM console, which works in a slighty different way than CMD.EXE.
+PCBASIC uses by default the windows CMD.EXE console.
+This means that some shell calls have not the same behavior when they are interpretated by GWBASIC, than when they are interpretated by PCBASIC.

+One basic example is the behavior of the 'SHELL copy file1+file2 destination'.
+-When executed from GWBASIC COMMAND.COM: If file 1 does not exist and file2 is not empty, destination file is created with the contents of file2.
+-When executed from CMD.exe: If file1 does not exist it gives an error and the destination file is not created.

+To prevent this change of behavior when using PCBASIC, in this project has been inclueded a python sript that acts as a shell calls redirector (C:\PCBRW\Brw_functions.py), that emulate the behavior of the COMMAND.COM console, for the most common shell calls.

 When the Brewer software sends a shell command to the pcbasic interpreter, if the interpreter has been launched with the extra argument  --shell="python %BRWFUNCT_DIR%\Brw_functions.py", pcbasic will redirect the shell call to the Brw_functions.py, instead to send it to the operative system console (cmd.exe).
 This allow to have an operative system independent solution for the shell calls, without having to modify the brewer routines shell calls.

-This python script is prepaired to read the arguments that has been used to call it, and depending of them, it will use one or another function to simulate what and old operative system would do, but using python code instead.
+This python script is prepaired to read the arguments that has been used to call it, and depending of them, it will use one or another function to simulate what GWBASIC would do, but using python code instead.
 It contains a set of functions for the most common used brewer shell calls, like:

 * shell copy: Example 'SHELL copy file1+file2 destination' or 'SHELL copy file1 destination'
 * shell append: Example 'SHELL append file1 file2' (append file2 into file1)